 7. Develop short, key phrases to help you make new choices

 The more you use a phrase, the more it becomes a part of what you now do, so develop phrases such as "Don't start, don't get the taste" or “I actually don’t want this” or “I am not hungry, so I will not eat for the moment”.
-Creating a mental picture can also help, e.g. visualising yourself slamming a cupboard door on the unhealthy foods you are now choosing to avoid.
-Practise this until it becomes second nature.
+Creating a mental picture can also help, e.g. visualizing yourself slamming a cupboard door on the unhealthy foods you are now choosing to avoid.
+Practice this until it becomes second nature.